Skip to main content

 1. In the Learning Data popout, start by selecting a file to use for your Learning Points.
 If this drop-down is not available, it means you have only 1 file and it is being used by default.

-5. Next, select the Elevation Field from the dropdown menu.
+2. Select the Elevation Field from the dropdown menu.

 1. This is used to predict the depth of the target occurrence.

 2. The values in this drop-down menu are populated from the column headers in your AOI shapefile attribute file.
-The target elevation selected here must match the column header that contains the Z coordinates of your learning points.

 For more detailed information on Setting up Learning Data see: Understanding: Set Up Learning Data